grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

 4.  **Remove the T1 Shield Lid** – Using an ESD-safe tweezers, carefully remove the T1 shield lid identified below.
-If your device is NFC-enabled, do not discard the T1 Shield Lid as the NFC FPC will be reused during re-assembly.
+If your device is NFC-enabled, don't discard the T1 Shield Lid as the NFC FPC will be reused during re-assembly.

     :::image type="content" source="./images/Surface_Pro_12in/Pro12_Repair/media/image69.jpeg" alt-text="A close up of a device.":::